What’s The Best Way To Learn To Code?

 Structure.
 How does becoming a self taught programmer work?

 Well there really isn't any structure.
-The world is your oyster... choose your own adventure... you can do what you want!
+The world is your oyster and you can do whatever you want!

-The main difference between a self-taught programmer and someone following ‘directed self-learning’ via an online academy is that you will often have very little interaction with teachers, as almost all your education materials are pre-created and offer either zero or limited interaction with the creator.
+The main difference between a self-taught programmer and someone following ‘directed self-learning’ via an online academy, is that you will often have very little interaction with teachers.
+This is because almost all your education materials are pre-created and offer either zero or limited interaction with the creator.

 That’s not to say you’ll never interact with anyone as there are free forums (ex: Reddit, StackOverflow, Slack/Discord communities) and open source projects that you can join and be part of.